 If you’ve got a few minutes it’s worth visiting the Pantone website and having a look around.
-Pantone is a global company worth millions of dollars that specialises in colour.
+Pantone is a multi-million dollar global company that specialises in colour.
 It identifies trends and puts together palates that guide everything from what’s on the fashion catwalk to the colour of your home interiors.
 There is a huge amount of work behind the scenes when it comes to the colours we see in our daily lives, with many professionals proudly calling themselves experts on the subject.

 Colour is a powerful tool.
-All shades send a message and even evoke emotions in people.
-Colour trends are not timeless, so when you’re doing a medical practice or dental surgery fitout it is a highly important factor in the design process.
+All shades send a message and even evoke emotions in people, however colour trends are not timeless, so when you’re doing a medical practice or dental surgery fitout it is a highly important factor in the design process.
 Not only do you need to choose a colour that won’t date quickly, you want to decide on one that makes your patients feel comfortable.

 Here are some points on colour to consider when designing your surgery: